5 Easy Ways to Improve Facility Capital Planning

-Facility capital planning remains a challenging task among most building managers, owners and operators.
-Successful capital management and planning requires balancing critical facility needs with desires — the projects that you must do with the projects that you would like to do.
+Facility capital planning remains a challenge for most building managers, owners, and operators.
+Successful capital management and planning requires balancing critical facility needs with desires — the projects that you must do with the projects that you’d like to do.

-The best building managers are able to successfully complete critical projects and perhaps complete some value-added projects, resulting in a smooth-running, great-looking facility.
-These five tips will set you up for success by helping you to improve your facility capital planning.
-By incorporating the tips below, you'll find that your capital planning process goes much easier.
+The best building managers are able to successfully complete critical projects and perhaps even some value-added projects as well, resulting in a smooth-running, great-looking facility.
+But how do they do it?
+These five tips will help you improve your facility capital planning.

 Capital Planning Tips for Building Owners and Operators

 Capital projects typically include major operations and maintenance projects, such as system renewal projects, strategic capital projects, and mandated projects.

 - A system renewal project may include replacing the infrastructure of your plumbing or electrical system, making it safer and more efficient.

 - Strategic capital projects often include constructing a new building.

 - Mandated projects include those that involve complying with local, state, and federal regulations.